maciekgrzybek/react-laz-y/readme.md

   <h3 align="center">React Laz-y</h3>

   <p align="center">
-    Lazy load your components when the appear in the viewport.
+    Lazy load your components when they appear in the viewport.
     <br />
     <br />
-    <a href="demo">View Demo</a>
-    ·
     <a href="https://github.com/maciekgrzybek/react-laz-y/issues">Report Bug</a>
     ·
     <a href="https://github.com/maciekgrzybek/react-laz-y/issues">Request Feature</a>